Victory Stadium: Demolition

 The question of what to do with Victory Stadium was by most accounts the foremost issue in Roanoke's May 2, 2006, municipal election.
 A slate of three Democrats, running on an independent ticket dubbed "For the City" against the nominees of the Democratic and Republican parties, won seats on Roanoke's city council in the 2006 election.
 This slate supported the two stadiums proposal, which also had the support of Roanoke's mayor Nelson Harris.
 Supporters of Victory Stadium's renovation pointed out that the other candidates for council received more votes in total.

 The election rapidly set in motion the process of demolishing the stadium even before the "For the City" slate, which included two non-incumbents, was sworn in on July 1.
-On May 15, 2006, Roanoke's city council voted 5-2 to begin the search for a firm to demolish Victory Stadium.
+On May 15, 2006, Roanoke's city council voted 5–2 to begin the search for a firm to demolish Victory Stadium.

 In late May, the city accepted a low bid of $486,714, well within the city's $1.2 million budget allocation, from S.B.
 Cox, Inc., of Richmond, Virginia to tear down the stadium.
 On May 31, 2006, a citizen's group opposed to the stadium's demolition dropped its lawsuit against the city.
 The basis for the suit had been that the Norfolk and Western Railroad stipulated in its deed transferring the land to the city that a stadium be built and maintained on the site.
-Norfolk Southern Railway released the city from this requirement.
-However, a separate lawsuit by one other citizen remained pending.
-Nonetheless, demolition began on Monday, June 26, 2006 at 7:30 am.
-Heavy rains resulted in minor flooding at the site on June 27.
-Demolition of the stadium was completed on July 5.
+The N & W's successor corporation, Norfolk Southern Railway, released the city from this requirement.
+Demolition began on Monday, June 26, 2006, at 7:30 am, and was completed on July 5.